1980 Grand Island tornado outbreak: Aftermath

 The tornadoes in Grand Island, Nebraska killed five, injured 200, and caused an estimated more than $285 million (USD) ($1.02 billion 2022 USD) in damage.
-In Nebraska, Tornado warnings allowed people to get to safety in time, which prevented a higher death toll.
-The South Locust Street area in Grand Island was hardest hit, struck by the fifth tornado of the night (an F4 tornado).
+In Nebraska, tornado warnings allowed people to get to safety in time, which prevented a higher death toll.
+The South Locust Street area in Grand Island was hardest hit, struck by the fifth tornado of the night (a high-end F4 tornado).
 Much of the rubble and debris left by the tornadoes was placed in a landfill that now forms Tornado Hill, a popular biking and sledding spot in Grand Island today.

 Fictionalized accounts of the event

 Book

 In 1984, a semi-fictionalized book version of this significant tornado outbreak by children's author Ivy Ruckman, a native of Nebraska, was released under the title Night of the Twisters.
 The book told the story of Danny Hatch, a pre-teen and his family, and what happened to them as the event took place.